carakey/alamw19-statements/README.md

 1. Applied this XSLT to transform [alamw19_statements_f1.xml](xml_generations/alamw19_statements_f1.xml) to [alamw19_statements_f2_raw.xml](xml_generations/alamw19_statements_f2_raw.xml).

-### F2 to F3 and F3 to F4 Conversion: Random-Ordered Text
+### F2 to F3 / F3 to F4 Conversion: Random-Ordered Text

 In spending the time marking the entities, I developed a loose sense of the location of each organization's statement within the document, which could still lead to the same bias problem in my analysis.
 To address this, I copied the statements to an F3 document in a randomized order.
 To further obscure the original order, I then repeated the process to produce an F4 document.